unChaz/sci-fi-5e/srd/classes/priest.md

 | 14th         | 3 or lower               |
 | 17th         | 4 or lower               |

-#### Divine Intervention
+#### Alien Intervention

-Beginning at 10th level, you can call on your deity to intervene on your behalf when your need is great.
+Beginning at 10th level, you can call on your sect to intervene on your behalf when your need is great.

-Imploring your deity’s aid requires you to use your action.
+Imploring your sect’s aid requires you to use your action.
 Describe the assistance you seek, and roll percentile dice.
-If you roll a number equal to or lower than your priest level, your deity intervenes.
+If you roll a number equal to or lower than your priest level, your sect intervenes.
 The GM chooses the nature of the intervention; the effect of any priest tek skill or priest domain tek skill would be appropriate.

-If your deity intervenes, you can’t use this feature again for 7 days.
+If your sect intervenes, you can’t use this feature again for 7 days.
 Otherwise, you can use it again after you finish a long rest.

 At 20th level, your call for intervention succeeds automatically, no roll required.